j-jalving/statamic-autograph/README.md

 ![alt text](https://github.com/j-jalving/statamic-autograph/blob/main/product.png?raw=true)

-> Statamic Autograph is a Statamic addon that makes it easy to create HTML signatures for
+> Statamic Autograph is a Statamic addon that makes it easy to create HTML signatures
-> your entire team, ready to be used in their favourite e-mail client.
-Create unique templates,
+> for every member of your team.
+Create unique templates, then use Autograph to generate
-> then use Autograph to generate personalized HTML code for every member of your team.
+> personalized HTML code that is ready to be used in their favourite e-mail client.

 ## Features